Civic-Tech-Data-Plumber/civic-tech-studies/README.md

 - SQL learning exercises
 - Exploratory research and design thinking

 Expect rough edges and frequent iteration.

+> Polished versions of my work will be in the logs folder.
+> Rough drafts will be in the archives folder.
+> A glossary and index will be updated shortly.
+Check back frequently to view updates.

 ## Values and Constraints